 I have a habit of holding on to random pieces of “stuff” with the high hopes that I can sit down for a few precious moments and turn it into a craft.
 This particular piece of gauzy, green paper was wrapped around flowers my husband brought home for me…over the summer.
 Before it could be tossed, I put my little craft worthy paper in a tote bag and hid it away.

 With St. Patrick’s Day coming up, I was rooting through my craft tote and came across my long forgotten piece of paper.
-All I could think of was floaty little shamrocks, which led me to this Shamrock Branch craft.
+All I could think of was floaty little shamrocks, which led me to thinking about tissue paper shamrocks and this Shamrock Branch craft.